 Their next album, Round Two, was just as memorable, and included the instant classics "Break Up To Make Up," "Children of the Night" and "You'll Never Get to Heaven."
 But it was their third album, Rockin Roll Baby, that would give the group it's first number 1 crossover hit, the breathtaking ballad "You Make Me Feel Brand New."

-When Bell decided to stop working with the Stylistics in 1974, and the impact on the group's fortunes was immediate and dramatic.
-The group eeked out one more moderate US hit ("Heavy Fallin Out"), then virtually disappeared from the charts for the remainder of the decade, as a string of lesser producers, particularly Hugo & Luigi, unsuccessfully struggled to come up with material and production tailored to the group's talents.
-Ironically, it was at this point that their work received increased attention in Europe , and a number of songs that stiffed in the US ("Na Na is the Saddest Word," "Can't Give You Anything," "Can't Help Falling In Love") moved near the top of the European charts.
+Bell decided to stop working with the Stylistics in 1974, and the impact on the group's fortunes was immediate and dramatic.
+They eeked out one more moderate US hit ("Heavy Fallin Out"), then virtually disappeared from the US charts for the remainder of the decade, as a string of lesser producers, particularly Hugo & Luigi, unsuccessfully struggled to come up with material and production tailored to the group's talents.
+Ironically, it was at this point that their work received increased attention in Europe, and a number of songs that stiffed in the US ("Na Na is the Saddest Word," "Can't Give You Anything," "Can't Help Falling In Love") moved near the top of the European charts.

-They scored one more minor hit ("Some Things Never Change") with New Kids On the Block producer Maurice Starr (on the Streetwise label) and continued to record on smaller labels into the 90s.
+They scored one more minor hit ("Some Things Never Change") on the Streetwise label with New Kids On the Block producer Maurice Starr, and continued to record on smaller labels into the 90s.
 In 2000, lead singer Thompkins suffered vocal problems from overuse and left the group.
 He was replaced by Eban Brown, who joined original members Airrion Love and Herb Murrell and new group member Van Fields.
 The new lineup meshed quickly and impressed both longtime fans and new ones.
 In 2002, Thompkins released his first solo LP, A Matter of Style, andin 2004 he formed and began touring with a new group, Russell Thompkins Jr and the New Stylistics.
 He has continued to perform successfully ever since, and in 2007 joined with Will Hart of the Delfonics and Ted Mills of Blue Magic to form 3 Tenors of Soul, and released an album on Shanachie Records.

 The Stylistics teamed with veteran producer Preston Glass in 2009 and recorded the new album That Same Way, which was released in Europe and Asia in late 2009 and in the US in 2011.
-It was a great return to form and the group's best album in 30 years.
-It also won the group a nomination for the 2011 SoulTracks Readers' Choice Awards.
+It was a great return to form and the group's best album in a quarter century.
+It also won the Stylistics a nomination for the 2011 SoulTracks Readers' Choice Awards.

-In 2012, Van Fields left the group and was replaced by Jason Sharp, a latter day member of Heatwave.
-The Stylistics continue to tour very regularly and actively in 2012 around the world.
+In 2012, Van Fields left the group and was replaced by Jason Sharp, a latter day member of Heatwave, and Eban Brown was replaced by former Rare Essence singer Michael Muse.
+And in 2018, Barrington “Bo” Henderson, noted for his years with the Temptations, took over as the lead singer for The Stylistics.
+The group continues to tour regularly and actively around the world.

 By Chris Rizik